eniac/mu2sls/README.md

 ## TODO Items <a name="todo-items"></a>

+* Figure out the difficulties of stateful microservices and figure out if we can lift their implementation to be transparent persistence usage.

 * Investigate Python native asyncio and use that instead of the concurrent futures.

 * TODO: The HTTP transport also needs to be modified so that it can understand the error messages that OpenFaaS returns.